maherb4/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 ### Verify Output

 The **Output** tab lets you configure how the filter returns a JWS object.
+Configuring the payload options in this tab is not necessary if **Detached Signature** is selected in the **Advanced** tab, as the payload will be available in the `detached payload message` attribute instead.

 You can configure the following options:

 * **Set payload as Content Body**: Writes the JWT payload to the `${content.body}` attribute.
 * **Use cty header for content-type**: Sets the content-type of the message body to be the value of the `cty` header in the JWT.